Spebelgenenst/internet-connection-checker/README.md

 # internet connection checker
-A python script which runs a programm, as soon as the device has an internet connection
+A python script which runs a something, as soon as the device has an internet connection

 ## installation